-During fiscal 2015, Michael A. Daniels and George K. Muellner served on the Compensation Committee for the entire fiscal year.
-George W. Chamillard served on the Compensation Committee for part of fiscal 2015 prior to his retirement from the Board of Directors at the 2014 Annual Meeting of Shareholders.
-Vincent Vitto served on the Compensation Committee for part of fiscal 2015 after his appointment to the Committee at the Board of Directors meeting immediately following the 2014 Annual Meeting of Shareholders.
+During fiscal 2016, Michael A. Daniels, George K. Muellner, and Vincent Vitto served on the Compensation Committee for the entire fiscal year.
 No member of the committee is a present or former officer or employee of Mercury or any of its subsidiaries or had any business relationship or affiliation with Mercury or any of its subsidiaries (other than his service as a director) requiring disclosure in this proxy statement.